 The council meets annually at a CMC location and occasionally by conference or video call.
 Periodic meetings with the CMC president may also be arranged as needed and desired.

-Former CMC Foundation Board Member and the late Carbondale philanthropist Jim Calaway founded the CMC President’s Advisory Council (previously called the Board of Overseers).
-His vision was to launch and sustain a prominent, selective, and influential group of strategic advisors who care about and support CMC’s mission, and to establish a thought-provoking, dynamic forum to help guide the college and advance its innovation and excellence.
+Jim Calaway, the late Carbondale philanthropist and former CMC Foundation board member, founded the CMC President’s Advisory Council (previously called the Board of Overseers).
+His vision was to launch and sustain a prominent, selective and influential group of strategic advisors who care about and support CMC’s mission and to establish a thought-provoking, dynamic forum to help guide the college and advance its innovation and excellence.

 Bruce Allbright is the founder of Fresno, California-based Allbright Cotton and the managing partner of Jacalitos Pistachios in Coalinga, California, along with numerous other business and investment interests across the nation.

-Allbright has served on numerous not-for-profit boards and professional boards in Fresno, California and Steamboat Springs, including serving as chair of Valley Children’s Hospital (California) and the Fresno Art Museum.
-He has recently ended his term on the board of Colorado Mountain College Foundation, where he served as Treasurer.
+Bruce has served on numerous not-for-profit boards and professional boards in Fresno, California and Steamboat Springs, including serving as chair of Valley Children’s Hospital (California) and the Fresno Art Museum.
+He has recently concluded his term on the Colorado Mountain College Foundation board, where he served as treasurer.
 CMC Steamboat’s Allbright Auditorium is named in recognition of their family support.

-The Allbrights have a deep interest in U.S. and world history, and enjoy children, fly fishing, skiing, dogs, horses, travel, philanthropy, and aviation.
+The Allbrights have a deep interest in U.S. and world history and enjoy fly fishing, skiing, dogs, horses, travel, philanthropy and aviation.

 During his career, he participated in many Federal Reserve system activities, including being chosen to lecture to managers at the People’s Bank of China.
 As a member of the bank’s management committee, he interacted with many private sector directors from a wide range of industries and occupations during his career.